mBenescu/Applied-ML-Restaurant_Guests_Forcasting/README.md

 3. To make sure validation and test data are well-balanced, we assigned the **even-numbered days** to the **validation set** and the **odd-numbered days** to the **test set**.
 Since a week has an even number of days, the validation and test data will alternate in which days will contain.

 ## Deployment Models
-In this step of the project, we trained and saved two models (a Random Guesser and a Linear Regression Model) that predict how many guests will visit a restaurant on a given day.
+In this step of the project, we trained and saved three models (a Random Guesser, a Linear Regression Model and a multilayer perceptron) that predict how many guests will visit a restaurant on a given day.

 ### Steps we followed
 1. We started the process by loading the data, which has already been split into training, validation and test sets (as explained before).
-However, we only used the training and validation data for now.
 2. Then, we took the date column and broke it down into useful features, such as the year, month, and day of the year, to make the model understand things like seasonal trends or holidays, without needing the raw date.
 3. As a next step, we trained each model using the training data.
 Once a model was trained, we saved it to a file, so we don’t need to retrain it every time we want to use it.
 4. Since we had evaluation turned on by default, we also tested how well each model performed.
-We did this by calculating the Mean Squared Error (MSE), which told us how far off the predictions were from the actual number of guests.
+We did this by calculating the Mean Squared Error (MSE) and an asymmetric loss, which told us how far off the predictions were from the actual number of guests.

 ## API
 We created an API that allows users to send an input and get a prediction back, from a trained model.
 The API offers the option to use and compare two models: a Random Guesser, as well as a Linear Regression Model.
 It also includes proper input validation and returns clear responses, handling HTTPExceptions when something goes wrong.